Buffalo Bill: Military services

 After his mother recovered, Cody wanted to enlist as a soldier in the Union Army during the American Civil War but was refused because of his young age.
 He began working with a freight caravan that delivered supplies to Fort Laramie in present-day Wyoming.
 In 1863, at age 17, he enlisted as a teamster with the rank of private in Company H, 7th Kansas Cavalry, and served until discharged in 1865.

-The next year, Cody married Louisa Frederici.
-They had four children.
-Two died young, while the family was living in Rochester, New York.
-They and a third child are buried in Mount Hope Cemetery, in Rochester.

 In 1866, he reunited with his old friend Wild Bill Hickok in Junction City, Kansas, then serving as a scout.
 Cody enlisted as a scout himself at Fort Ellsworth and scouted between there and Fort Fletcher (later renamed and moved to Fort Hays).
 He was attached as a scout, variously, to Captain George Augustus Armes (Battle of the Saline River) and Lieutenant Colonel George Armstrong Custer (guide and impromptu horse race to Fort Larned).
 It was during this service at Fort Ellsworth that he met William Rose, with whom he would found the short-lived settlement of Rome.

 In 1867, with the construction of the Kansas Pacific Railway completing through Hays City and Rome, Cody was granted a leave of absence to hunt buffalo to supply railroad construction workers with meat.
 This endeavor continued into 1868, which saw his hunting contest with William Comstock.

 Cody returned to Army service in 1868.
 From his post in Fort Larned, he performed an exceptional feat of riding as a lone dispatch courier from Fort Larned to Fort Zarah (escaping brief capture), Fort Zarah to Fort Hays, Fort Hays to Fort Dodge, Fort Dodge to Fort Larned, and, finally, Fort Larned to Fort Hays, a total of 350 miles in 58 hours through hostile territory, covering the last 35 miles on foot.
 In response, General Philip Sheridan assigned him Chief of Scouts for the 5th Cavalry Regiment.

 He was also Chief of Scouts for the Third Cavalry in later campaigns of the Plains Wars.

 In January 1872, Cody was a scout for the highly publicized hunting expedition of the Grand Duke Alexei Alexandrovich of Russia.